ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 ### Creating indexes
 {: #creating-indexes}

-For the queries described previously, we need two indexes:
+For the queries described previously, you need two indexes:

 1. A global index-mapping device ID to infrastructure ID.
 2. A partitioned index-mapping device ID to reading.